Kannan171/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindowController` that is made up of parts e.g. `CommandBoxController`, `PersonTreeViewController`, `MeetingTreeViewController`, `TimetableController` etc. All these, including the `MainWindowController`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `Controller` classes are built using the JavaFX UI framework, where each UI component's layout is defined in corresponding `.fxml` files located in the `src/main/resources/view` folder.
 These controllers manage user interactions and communicate with the ViewModel layer.
 For instance, the [`MainWindowController`](https://github.com/AY2425S2-CS2103T-F10-1/tp/blob/master/src/main/java/syncsquad/teamsync/controller/MainWindowController.java) has its layout defined in [`MainWindow.fxml`](https://github.com/AY2425S2-CS2103T-F10-1/tp/blob/master/src/main/resources/view/MainWindow.fxml).

+We make use of AtlantaFX Styles to style in-line in controller files as much as possible.
+FXML files are used to embed controller logic and are intended to be thin UI wireframes, as opposed to fully fledged interfaces.

 ### ViewModel Layer